James-Ansley/TrelloCardSortParser/readme.md

 The sort used as the center of the clique can be a probe sort not in the set of sorts being analysed but will not be included in the resulting clique.

+#### Clustering

+While most of the analysis has been done in Python, R scripts are used to perform the Partitioning Around Medoids (PAM) and Hierarchical Clustering.
+This is mostly because I do not trust Python implementations of these methods; it was hard enough to find an implementation of the Hungarian algorithm that wasn't completely broken so, I decided not to risk it with clustering.

+##### Hierarchical Clustering

+`hiearchical-clustering.R` reads in a co-occurrence distance matrix from a CSV and produces a dendrogram of the resulting hierarchical clustering and produces the clusters resulting from cutting the dendrogram at a specified number of clusters.

+##### Partitioning Around K-Medoids

+`k-medoids-clustering.R` reads in a pairwise edit distance matrix from a CSV and produces the resulting clusters from partitioning around k-medoids.